jatiniitr/Time_Series_Electricity_consumption/README.md

 - which lags are imp (for which features)
 - Historical values or their weekly average/moving average leads to best results
 - Try following Predictive techniques:
-1. XGBoost
+1. XGBoost  - DONE
-2. RNN
+2. RNN -WIP
-3. Conventional ARIMA
+3. Conventional ARIMA -WIP